Have you seen pictures of other teachers taking their piano recital outdoors? Have you wondered what goes into it?

 I am so pleased to introduce the author of this guest post, Andrea West.
 She is a piano teacher, graphic designer, and marketing director who recently held an outdoor piano recital on her front porch!
-Rather than canceling her recital due to Covid concerns, she thought outside the box to create a fun and memorable experience for her piano families.
+Rather than canceling her recital due to Covid, she thought outside the box to create a fun and memorable experience for her piano families.
+Though 2020 is over, I feel like having a piano recital outdoors is a timeless idea that keeps things exciting for the students!
 Please enjoy Andrea’s article on eight simple steps for hosting an outdoor piano recital.

 Take Your Piano Recital Outdoors: A Simple 8-Step Guide